GabrielHugi/looseFiles/README.md

 # looseFiles
-A bunch of shi that don't deserve their own repo or wathever
+A bunch of shi that don't deserve their own repo or wathever but are still cool